choooooooc/SI507_final/README.md

 Backup for SI507 final project.
 ## Running the code
 1. Make sure you have python installed
-2. Install the required Python packages using 'pip install -r requirements.txt'.
+2. Install the required Python packages using ···pip install -r requirements.txt···.
-3. Run the [Flask application](final_proj.py) by executing 'python final_proj.py' in your terminal.
+3. Run the [Flask application](final_proj.py) by executing ···python final_proj.py··· in your terminal.
 API can be accessed without keys.
 If you want to increase rate, you can apply for an API key referring to https://docs.pokemontcg.io/getting-started/authentication/#:~:text=Authentication%20to%20the%2>
 ## Interacting with the program
 Once the Flask application is running, you can click on the link and: